bcw222/chromium-website/site/chromium-os/steam-on-chromeos/index.md

 *   Check “Enable Steam Play for all other titles”
 *   Select a version.
 We recommend Proton Experimental

+## Export data

+If there are files that you want to export from your Steam installation, you can follow these steps:
+1. Start Steam
+2. Open a Crosh terminal (ctrl+alt+t)

+In the crosh terminal:
+3. Run `vmc share borealis Downloads`
+4. Run `vsh borealis`
+5. Navigate to the files you want to export and copy them to `/mnt/share/MyFiles/Downloads`
+  * e.g `cp ~/.local/share/Terraria/Players/ /mnt/shared/MyFiles/Downloads -r`
+6. You should now be able to see your exported files in your Downloads folder

+note: if you'd like to import files, you can follow a similar process, but, instead of copying files to `/mnt/share/MyFiles/Downloads`, you can instead copy them from that directory.

 ## FAQ

 Q: When will Steam come to Beta or Stable channel?